loadmill/loadmill-docs/testing-with-cors.md

         // This response header allows CORS from loadmill.com: res.header("Access-Control-Allow-Origin", origin);

-        // This response header is required only if use cookies in your tests: res.header("Access-Control-Allow-Credentials", 'true');
+        // This response header is required only if you use cookies in your tests: res.header("Access-Control-Allow-Credentials", 'true');

         if (req.method === 'OPTIONS' && origin && requestMethod) {